jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 ```

 Now it is time to expriement a bit.
 You started with our suggestion above, 1000 iterations and learning rate of 0.02.
 Try different values, for example 2000 iterations, a learning rate of 0.002, etc. As you experiment, you should find some values where you see that the cost keeps going down all the way to the last iteration (okay, likely faster at the beginning than at the end).
-If the cost goes down then back up, your learning rate is to high, and you bounced above the minimum.
-Try a slammer learning rate.
-At the same time, if the change of cost kind of flattens (not much difference anymore between iterations0, then you may have too many iterations.
+If the cost goes down then back up, your learning rate is too high, and you bounced above the minimum.
+Try a smaller learning rate.
+At the same time, if the change of cost kind of flattens (not much difference anymore between iterations), then you may have too many iterations.
 On the other hand, if the cost keeps going down quite much in the last iterations, then you need more iterations... it is a bit of a trial and error game here, and there is no absolute good response, only values that you will end up be satisfied with.

 Once you have the numbers you like, let's plot our data again, and overlay there the line you found.
 There are a few ways to do this.
 As our x values range from 5 to 25, we can just compute two points on the line, one at x=5.5 and the other at x=24.5 (we compute the predicted y for each, now that we have our thetas).
 The below code is ugly, but the goal is to show you what happens in a simple way, even if you do not master python: